hayyrs66/currency-converter/README.md

 ## Features

 - Converts between various currencies including Dollar, Argentine Peso, Brazilian Real, and Colombian Peso.
-- Retrieves real-time exchange rates from an external API.
+- Retrieves real-time exchange rates from the [ExchangeRate-API](https://www.exchangerate-api.com/).
 - Allows users to input the amount they want to convert.
 - Displays the converted amount with two decimal places.
 - Utilizes modular design for easy scalability and maintenance.